textpattern/textpattern-toolbelt/README.md

 ### Step 11: Verify archives

-Open thhe temporary build location and verify archives have been built correctly.
+Open the temporary build location and verify archives have been built correctly.
 Decompress them to check.

+Upload the archives to https://virustotal.com for sanity check of files and generated checksums.

 ### Step 12: Build release on GitHub